golang/proposal/design/44167/gc-pacer-redesign.src.md

 eliminating GC assists in the steady-state (that's not out-pacing the GC), and potentially improving application latency as a result.

+#### Idle-priority background GC workers

+Idle-priority GC workers are extra workers that run if the application isn't utilizing all `GOMAXPROCS` worth of parallelism.
+The scheduler schedules "low priority" background workers on any additional CPU resources, and this ultimately skews utilization measurements in the GC.
+In today's pacer, they're somewhat accounted for.
+In general, the idle workers skew toward undershoot: because the pacer is not explicitly aware of the idle workers, GC cycles will complete sooner than it might expect.
+However if a GC cycle completes early, then in theory the current pacer will simply adjust.
+From its perspective, scanning and marking objects was just faster than expected.

+The new proposed design must also account for them somehow.
+I propose including idle priority worker CPU utilization in both the measured utilization, `$u_n$`, and the target utilization, `$u_t$`, in each GC cycle.
+In this way, the only difference between the two terms remains GC assist utilization, and while idle worker CPU utilization remains stable, the pacer may effectively account for it.

+Unfortunately this does mean idle-priority GC worker utilization becomes part of the definition of a GC steady-state, making it slightly more fragile.
+The good news is that that was already true.
+Due to other issues with idle-priority GC workers, it may be worth revisiting them as a concept, but they do appear to legitimately help certain applications, particularly those that spend a significant chunk of time blocked on I/O, yet spend some significant chunk of their time awake allocating memory.

 ### Smoothing out GC assists

 This discussion of GC assists brings us to the existing issues around pacing